seenureddy/records/K8-docs/taints-and-tolerations.md

 kubectl taint nodes host1 special=true:NoSchedule
 node “host1” tainted
 ```
-The taint has the format <taintKey>=<taintValue>:<taintEffect> .
+The taint has the format ``` <taintKey>=<taintValue>:<taintEffect>``` .
 Thus, the taint we just created has the key
-“special“, the value “true“, and the taint effect NoSchedule.
+“special“, the value "true", and the taint effect NoSchedule.
 A taint’s key and value can be any arbitrary string
 and the taint effect should be one of the supported taint effects such as NoSchedule , NoExecute , and PreferNoSchedule .

 Taint effects define how nodes with a taint react to Pods that don’t tolerate it.
-For example, the NoSchedule taint
- effect means that unless a Pod has matching toleration, it won’t be able to schedule onto the host1 .
-Other supported
- effects include PreferNoSchedule and NoExecute .
+For example, the NoSchedule taint effect means that unless a Pod has matching toleration, it won’t be able to schedule onto the host1 .
+Other supported effects include PreferNoSchedule and NoExecute .
 The former is the “soft” version of NoSchedule .
-If the PreferNoSchedule
- is applied, the system will try not to place a Pod that does not tolerate the taint on the node, but it is not required.
- Finally, if the NoExecute effect is applied, the node controller will immediately evict all Pods without the matching
- toleration from the node.
+If the PreferNoSchedule is applied, the system will try not to place a Pod that does not tolerate the taint on the node, but it is not required.
+Finally, if the NoExecute effect is applied, the node controller will immediately evict all Pods without the matching toleration from the node.

-You can verify that the taint was applied by running kubectl describe nodes <your-node-name> and checking the Taints
+You can verify that the taint was applied by running kubectl describe nodes `<your-node-name>` and checking the Taints
 section of the response:

 ```EX: